The Benefice of:

 NEWS

-St Mary's is one of 18 recipients of National Churches Trust Last Chance Churches campaign.To view press release:- Click Here
+from National Churches Trust Last Chance Churches appeal - to view press release:- Click Here

 LITTLE BRICKHILL